hegde25sath/sjprsr/README.md

 ## Acknowledgements

-Makes use of nct's comprehensive JSON parsing test suite.
+Makes use of nst's comprehensive JSON parsing test suite.